datarobot/datarobot-user-models/model_templates/python3_sklearn_runtime_params/README.md

 with a `Grade 2014` as the target (regression), though any binary or regression model trained using the libraries outlined in [Python 3 Scikit-Learn Drop-In Environment](../../public_dropin_environments/python3_sklearn) will work.

-For this example, the custom.py contains a dummy `transform()` function that demonstrates how it is possible to access runtime parameter values that were set in the DataRobot Custom Models platform.
+In this example, the `custom.py` file contains a dummy `transform()` function that demonstrates how to access runtime parameter values set in a _Custom Inference Model_ in the DataRobot platform.

 ## Instructions

-This example contains an example `model-metadata.yaml` file that has a `runtimeParameterDefinitions` section where all runtime parameters must be declared.
-The `custom.py` script utilizes the helper functions from the `datarobot_drum.RuntimeParameters` class.
-This class is available in `datarobot-drum` package version 1.10 and newer (which ships in the latest pre-built drop-in environments).
+This example contains a `model-metadata.yaml` file with a `runtimeParameterDefinitions` section where you must declare the runtime parameters.
+The `custom.py` script uses the helper functions from the `datarobot_drum.RuntimeParameters` class, available in `datarobot-drum` package version 1.10 and newer (included in the latest pre-built drop-in environments).

-Create a new custom model with these files and use the Python Drop-In Environment with and be sure to upload the `model-metadata.yaml` file to the top-level of the model.
-After adding the metadata file, the custom models platform will read the parameter definitions and update the UI to display the default values and allow you to override them and/or associate credentials.
+Create a new custom model with these files and the Python Drop-In Environment.
+Ensure that you upload the `model-metadata.yaml` file to the top-level of the model's file structure.
+After you add the metadata file, DataRobot reads the parameter definitions and updates the **Assembly** tab UI to display the default values, allowing you to override them and provide any required credentials.

-## To run locally using 'drum'
+## Run locally with `drum`

-You'll need to create a _values file_ that sets overrides for the parameters defined in this example.
+Create a _values file_ to set overrides for the parameters defined in this example.
 An example could look as follows:

 ```yaml